evkx/evkx.github.io/content/models/rivian/r1/R1T_Performance_Dual-Motor_AWD_MP/_index.md

 ## Performance

-The Rivian R1T Performance Dual-Motor AWD MP has a maximum power of 495 KW (673 hp/664 bhp) and a total torque of 1124 nm (830 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 3.5 seconds and has a top speed of 201 km/h (125 mph).
+The Rivian R1T Performance Dual-Motor AWD MP packs an impressive punch with a maximum power of 495 kW (673 hp / 664 bhp) and a commanding total torque of 1124 Nm (830 ft-lb).
+This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 3.5 seconds, and it reaches a top speed of 201 km/h (125 mph), making it a standout in its class.

 ## Battery, range, and charging